Xurify/Microphone-Volume-Lock/README.md

-# Microphone-Volume-Lock
+# Microphone Volume Lock

-Microphone-Volume-Lock is a Windows application designed to lock the microphone volume at a specified level.
+Microphone Volume Lock is a Windows application designed to lock the microphone volume at a specified level.
 It provides a graphical user interface for easy control and uses the NirCmd utility to manage system volume settings.

 ## Features

-- Lock microphone volume at a user-defined level
+- GUI to lock microphone volume at a user-defined level
-- GUI for easy control of microphone volume
 - Ability to stop all NirCmd processes
 - Persistent settings across application restarts

 ## Prerequisites

 - Windows operating system
-- Go programming language (for development and building)
+- Go programming language *(for development and building)
-- NirCmd utility (`nircmdc.exe`) in the same directory as the executable
+- [NirCmd utility](https://www.nirsoft.net/utils/nircmd.html) installed on your machine (`nircmdc.exe`)

 ## Installation